ds-wizard/bh2021-report/paper.md

 *TODO: (Pinar), Vilém, Nene, and Paulette - what was the process, how you worked, what is the result*

+In DAISY the DPIA template is based on the [CNIL template](https://www.cnil.fr/sites/default/files/atoms/files/cnil-pia-2-en-templates.pdf) which is a template widely used for this purpose within Europe.
+Therefore we used that CNIL template to construct the questionnaire structure of the DPIA knowledge model.

+> what else is there to say?

 ## DPIA Document Template

 *TODO: Nene and Paulette - what was the process, how you worked, what is the result*

 ## DPIA Projects in DSW